mathspp/mathspp/pages/02.blog/03.til/077.piece-table-data-structure/item.md

 According to the sources I found, text editors may typically use other bits and bobs together with this data structure to handle the text and user input.
 Here, I provide a minimal toy implementation that modifies the piece table through insertions, deletions, and replacements, of arbitrary text.

-My class `PieceTable` is supposed to work like the examples below show, by providing three methods:
+My class `PieceTable` implements three methods:

  1. `insert(idx, text)` – inserts the string `text` at index `idx`, so that the first character of `text` ends up at the index `idx`;
  2. `delete(begin, end)` – deletes the substring from indices `begin` up to `end`, including the beginning and excluding the end (like a slice `obj[begin:end]`); and